lVlyke/stellar-mod-loader/README.md

 ### Plugin type promotion

 Most games have rules regarding the load order of different types of plugins.
 For Starfield and other Bethesda games, the order is `ESM -> ESL -> ESP`.
 However, mods sometimes contain `ESP` plugins that are "flagged" as `ESM` or `ESL`.
-While Starfield Mod Loader does not currently parse these flags, you can manually account for this by using **plugin type promotion**.
+While Stellar does not currently parse these flags, you can manually account for this by using **plugin type promotion**.
 To promote a plugin to a new type, right-click it and use the "Plugin Type" option to select the new plugin type.
 Once promoted, the plugin will behave as if it were of the promoted type.

 ### External plugins